lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 ## Summary:

 In summary, installing pfSense helps improve networking and security skills.
 I was able to gain hands-on experience with the pfSense firewall.
 One of the great things about pfSense is how cost-effective and powerful it is.
 Now that I have it up and running, I will be able to test some of its features and functionality.
-I also have othe firewalls (Palo Alto and Fortinet), and adding the pfsense will also serve as comparison.
+I also have other firewalls (Palo Alto and Fortinet), and adding the pfsense will also serve as comparison.

 By having a firewall like pfSense, I will be able to: